MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/README.md

 - **Testing Exports**:
     - `loginReducer` - Reducer for login operation for use in testing scenarios and development tools.

 ## Conclusion
-The `AuthByUsername` module provides a comprehensive solution for managing ....
+The `AuthByUsername` module provides a comprehensive solution for managing user authentication via username and password.
+By following the Feature-Sliced Design (FSD) approach, it ensures modularity, scalability, and maintainability.
+The module includes core logic for handling authentication requests, selectors for accessing login-related state, and UI components for both legacy and redesigned login forms.
+The use of Redux for state management and custom hooks for form handling further enhances its flexibility and ease of integration.
+With support for modern UI design patterns and optimized performance, this module offers a robust and adaptable solution for user authentication.